Financial Aid Code of Conduct

 - Gifts include any gratuity, favor, discount, entertainment, hospitality, loan or other similar item that has a monetary value of more than a de minimus amount.
 This includes gifts of services, transportation, lodging or meals, whether provided in kind, by purchase of a ticket, payment in advance, or reimbursement after the expense has incurred.
 However, gifts do not include those specific exemption set forth in the Education Opportunity Act (20 U.S.C.
 Section 1094(e)(2)(B)(ii)).

-- Gifts to family members of a university employee are considered to be a gift to the employee if the gift is given with the knowledge and acquiescence of the employee and there is reason to believe the gift was given because of that employee’s position at the university.
+- Gifts to family members of a college employee are considered to be a gift to the employee if the gift is given with the knowledge and acquiescence of the employee and there is reason to believe the gift was given because of that employee’s position at the college.

 Employees of the Office of Financial Aid and Office of Student Accounts shall not accept from any lender, or affiliate of any lender, any fee, payment or other financial benefit (including opportunity to purchase stock) as compensation for any consulting arrangement or other contract to provide services to a lender, or on behalf of a lender, relating to education loans.

 American Sentinel participates in the William D. Ford Federal Direct Loan Program, which provides student and parent loans through the United States Department of Education.
 Lenders in the private student loan industry will not be given a preferred status.
 The college will not produce a preferred lender list that gives any lender an advantage in securing business from college students.
 Any college-preferred lender list will clearly and fully disclose the criteria and process used by the college to select preferred lenders.
 Further, students will be told that they have the right and ability to select the lender of their choice regardless of the preferred lender list.